OctopusDeploy/docs/src/pages/integrations/git/git-clone%2C-copy%2C-push-from-a-package.md

 layout: src/layouts/Default.astro
 pubDate: 2023-09-12
 title: 'Git - Clone, copy, push from a Package'
+description: >-
-description: 'Clones a repository, copies files from the `Source Package` to the `Destination Path` then commits to the repository.'
+Clones a repository, copies files from the `Source Package` to the `Destination Path` then commits to the repository.
 navMenu: false
 # Set to true when launched
 navSitemap: false